Alexoat76/holbertonschool-higher_level_programming/README.md

 ## About
 The projects in this repository cover:
-- Compilation
-- Commenting code and following a coding style standard
+- Commenting code and following a coding style standard.
-- Variables, types, operators, expressions, loops, nested loops
+- Variables, data structures, operators, expressions, loops, nested loops.
-- Conditional statements
+- Conditional statements.
-- Functions
-- Pre-processor, macros, header files, pointers, double pointers, function pointers, pointer arithmetic
-- Arrays, multidimensional arrays, structures
-- Static and dynamic libraries
-- Program arguments
-- Dynamic allocation
-- Virtual memory, heap, stack
-- Binary operations
+- Functions.

 ## Requirements